RosalindGibson/like-board/README.md

 Because the original project documentation is minimal, the instructions below are intentionally practical and conservative.
 They avoid assuming a specific framework, runtime, or deployment target until those details are confirmed in the codebase.

 ## Features

+- Source code tracked in a public Git repository.
+- Project identity preserved as `like-board`.
+- Simple local setup workflow using Git.
+- Room for future documentation as the project grows.
+- Suitable structure for incremental updates and maintenance.

+## Repository